 CX Best PracticesTravel & Hospitality

-Companies have always worked with data, whether it is stored on a computer, in the cloud or even simply on a pad of paper.
-However, the introduction of big data over the past decade – the extremely large data sets that can be analyzed to reveal patterns and trends in your customers’ behaviors and interactions – has drastically upped the game for service delivery and consumer expectations.
+Companies have always worked with data, whether it is stored on a computer, in the cloud or simply on pads of paper.
+However, the introduction of big data — the extremely large data sets that can be analyzed to reveal patterns and trends in your customers’ behaviors and interactions — has drastically upped the game for customer service delivery and consumer expectations.

 Well-known and innovative brands, such as Amazon, Apple and Google that many consumers interact with on a daily basis, are establishing the benchmarks for customer experience in this new era.
 This is having implications across most industries, including travel and hospitality.